rochester-rcl/rcl-git-guide/git-in-2-minutes.md

     ![image](https://github.com/rochester-rcl/rcl-git-guide/assets/24469058/892278b1-1153-46ac-bf68-6e192585fce7)

-5. Using the dialog that appears, select the repository you want to work on.
+5. Using the dialog that appears, select the repository you want to add.
+Note that you only need to clone a repository the very first time you work on a given project on a particular computer.
 # Working on a Repository safely.
-1. Immediately prior to any work, open github desktop, select the repository in question, and click "Fetch Origin"
+1. Immediately prior to any work, open github desktop, select the repository in question, and click "Fetch Origin".
+If you don't have the project in your "Current repository" dropdown, you will need to clone it first (see above).

     ![image](https://github.com/rochester-rcl/rcl-git-guide/assets/24469058/6508f66b-77ac-441e-8290-b224a36cab89)